RyanAlameddine/Reliquae/README.md

 # Reliquae

-A topdown game built in C# .NET Core with Monogame.
+A topdown game built in C# .NET Core with Monogame and my own Entity-Component-System.
 Build structures, fight monsters, establish farms, fish, and explore in this story-driven game!

 <!-- TABLE OF CONTENTS -->
 <details open="open">